Panfactum LogoPanfactum

 5. Run terragrunt apply.

-6. If the deployment succeeds, you should see a core-dns deployment with 2/2 pods running:
+6. If the deployment succeeds, you should see a core-dns deployment with either 1/2 or 2/2 pods running:

 CoreDNS launched successfully